BushLife - Fishing Reel Hero

 Baitcasting Reels

-Bushlife - Baitcaster Fishing Reel
+Bushlife - A young angler using a Daiwa Baitcaster Fishing Reel

 Unlike regular spincast and spinning fishing reels, baitcasters feature a semi-enclosed design.
 It allows the thumbing of the spool to stop the cast in the correct position.
 In addition, to drag, you’ll also find two adjustable components: the spool tension knob and a braking system.
 Combined, this forms the braking mechanism to prevent the spool from turning faster than the line is going out – meaning a giant tangling of the spool.